 The only grounds for requesting a review are that the inspector did not follow the process for making ratings decisions and aggregating them.

 You cannot request a review solely on the basis that you disagree with the judgements made by CQC.
-These disagreements should have been dealt with before the report was published through the factual accuracy checks and any representations about a warning notice if one was served.

 How can providers request a review of the rating?